spiral/docs/components/validation.md

 }
 ```

-Such interface and trait already implemenet by base spiral model - DataEntity.
-As result, you are recommended to validate incoming user requests using http [RequestFilters] (/http/filters.md).
-Let's try to write an example to demonstrate usage of image/file checker using RequestFilter:
+This interface and trait are already implemented in the base spiral model - DataEntity.
+As a result, it is recommendeded that you validate incoming user requests using http [RequestFilters] (/http/filters.md).
+Let's try to write an example that demonstrates the usage of image/file checker using the RequestFilter:

 ```php
 /**